 During the Reporting Period, our compliance efforts included both our U.S. and non-U.S. locations.
-For each of the products (or subassemblies) that we identified as containing 3TG necessary to their functionality or production, we identified the suppliers that provided the materials comprising each of these products.
-We specifically identified each supplier that provided the materials containing the 3TG, as the 3TG in these products and related supplier base was limited.
+For each of the products that we identified as containing 3TG necessary to their functionality or production, we identified the suppliers that provided the materials containing the 3TG.
 Additionally, we validated our scoping conclusions from prior years to determine if any new products or materials containing 3TG should be added to our compliance efforts.
-Following this validation, we compiled a list of 23 suppliers we identified as providing 3TG in products we manufacture or contract to manufacture.
+Following this validation, we identified eight suppliers that provided 3TG in products we manufacture or contract to manufacture in the Reporting Period.

 We utilized the Conflict Free Sourcing Initiative's conflict minerals reporting template (the "CFSI Template") to survey the suppliers identified through the procedures above on their sourcing of the 3TG that we identified in our products.
-The CFSI template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
+The CFSI Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a direct supplier's conflict minerals policy, its due diligence process, and information about its supply chain such as the names and locations of smelters and refiners as well as the origin of 3TG used by those facilities.